-- The student must be in good standing and have a cumulative grade point average of at least 2.5. - The student first sees his or her academic advisor or the Student Services Office for an application form. - The student should see a faculty member who agrees to sponsor the independent study.
-Together, the student and the faculty member decide on the meeting times, mode of instruction, student assignments and due dates, and evaluation of papers and/or projects.
-This information is to be attached to the form.
-Both student and faculty member are to sign the application form. - The student then submits the application to the appropriate Dean no later than one week before the beginning of the semester during which the independent study will be taken. - If the appropriate Dean approves the application, he or she will indicate this on the application form and this will be forwarded to the Registrar's Office.
-The student will be sent a copy of the approval form. - If the appropriate Dean does not approve the application, the student and the faculty member will be notified.
+- The student must be in good standing and have a minimum cumulative grade point average of 2.5. - The student must complete an Independent Study Request Form. - The student should see a faculty member who agrees to sponsor the independent study.
+Together, the student and the faculty member decide on the meeting times, mode of instruction, student assignments and due dates and evaluation of papers and/or projects.
+This information is to be attached to the request form.
+Both student and faculty member are to sign the form. - The student then submits the request form to the appropriate Dean no later than one week before the beginning of the semester during which the independent study will be taken. - If the appropriate Dean approves the request, he or she will indicate this on the request form and this will be forwarded to the Registrar's Office.
+The student will be sent a copy of the approval form. - If the appropriate Dean does not approve the request, the student and the faculty member will be notified.